 You can also edit these hours in payroll if they need to be adjusted for the pay period.

-Admins with the required permissions can edit the default hours for salaried employees in payroll.
+Admins with the required permissions can edit the hours for salaried employees in payroll.

 Rather than limit yourself to standard earning types—like bonus, tips, and commission—you can create a custom earning type and name it whatever you like.